Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 I like to freshly shred the cheese from a block as it melts easier.
 However, you can use any cheese mixture for this flavorful meal.

-Substitutions And Additions
+Stuffed Pepper Casserole Substitutions And Additions

 GARLIC: You can substitute onion powder with garlic powder and minced onion with minced garlic in this easy casserole.

 TOMATOES: Instead of diced tomatoes, you can substitute with a can of Rotel diced tomatoes and green chilies.
+You could also use a can of fire-roasted tomatoes as well.

-PEPPERS: Any combination of colors for the peppers will be fine in this great recipe as long as it adds up to 2 cups.
-You can use a variety, add green peppers to the mix, or just use one color.
+PEPPERS: Any combination of colors for the peppers will be fine in this great recipe as long as it adds up to two cups.

 GROUND MEAT: Any ground meat that you would use in stuffed peppers would work for this recipe as well.
 Try ground pork, ground turkey, or ground chicken.
+You could also use a mild or spicy ground sausage.
+I prefer a lean ground beef.

 How To Make This Unstuffed Pepper Casserole Recipe

-This delicious casserole comes together quickly all in one pan.
+This delicious casserole comes together quickly, all in one pan.
 First, the beef and veggies are sauteed before simmering the mixture with the rice to create the perfect texture.

 Top everything with cheese and let it melt for a hearty and tasty dinner for a busy weeknight.

-STEP TWO: Add the chopped peppers and keep cooking and stirring until they are warm (1 to 2 minutes) and the onion starts to be translucent.
-Don’t overcook the vegetables, as we want a slight crunch when serving.
+STEP TWO: Add the chopped peppers and keep cooking and stirring until they are warm (one to two minutes) and the onion starts to be translucent.

 STEP THREE: Add the ground beef, salt, onion powder, minced onion, paprika, and ground pepper.